412

 Lafleur 2021 (barrel sample) 96p

-Tasted in April 2022.
-52% de Bouchet (local version of C. Franc) + 48% Merlot.
-Red fruit, roses, more elegant than powerful, finesse, sophisticated, superb structure, remarkable midpalate and length.
-Incredibly well challenging, difficult vintage.
+I tasted it in April 2022.
+52% de Bouchet (local version of Cabernet Franc) + 48% Merlot.
+It has notes of red fruit and roses, is more elegant than powerful, with finesse and a sophisticated touch, superb structure, a remarkable mid-palate, and length.
+It is an incredible, challenging vintage.
 Sublime stuff.

 Lafleur 2018 100p

 Tasted twice - last time in November 2021.
-Consistent.
-A huge, huge wine, creamy, very concentrated, iron fist/hammer in velvety glove, incredible length and finish.
+Consistent notes.
+It is a massive, creamy, and very concentrated wine, with an iron fist in a velvety glove, and it has an incredible length and finish.
 Wow!
 54% de Bouchets (local name for Cabernet Franc) + 46% Merlot.

 Lafleur 2017 98p